williamjwu/Scripts/README.md

 ## Auto Mail
-Automatically spam people & Email in terminal with vim
+Automatically spam people & Email in terminal with vim Many vim enthusisats have the urge of editing every file in vim (me too!), and here is a chance for you to write emails in vim!
+Please be aware that you have to configure your smtp server with your email to use this script.
+The third feature will be introduced later after I finish my college applications, which is not fun at all.
 ## Theme Hop
 A fix for MacOS Mojave's dark mode.
 Not many people appreciate every single app in dark mode.
 Well, here is a chance for you to switch between dark and light mode for a specific app in a few commands!